danialfarid/ng-file-upload/README.md

 ##<a name="features"></a> Features
 * file upload progress, cancel/abort
 * file drag and drop (html5 only)
-* image paste from clipboard and drag and drop from browser pages (html5 only).
+* image paste form clipboard and drag and drop from browser pages (html5 only).
 * image resize and center crop (native) and user controlled crop through [ngImgCrop](https://github.com/alexk111/ngImgCrop).
 See [crop sample](http://jsfiddle.net/danialfarid/xxo3sk41/590/) (html5 only)
 * orientation fix for jpeg image files with exif orientation data
 * resumable uploads: pause/resume upload (html5 only)